marionettejs/blog/source/_posts/easy-start-with-javascript-frameworks.md

 });
 ```

-Now we want to show something in our region.
-We have to create view.
+Now, to show something in our region, we need to create a view.
  > Note: [Here](http://marionettejs.com/docs/master/marionette.view.html) docs about views.

 ```javascript